ConsultingMD/DependencyKit/README.md

 DependencyKit also aims to have a low binary-size footprint and to be fast at code-generation-time, compile-time, and runtime—but will not compromise on the three tenants for these aims.

-<b id="f1">1</b> Both framework code and generated code are typesafe.
+<sup>[[1]](#a1) Both framework code and generated code are typesafe.
 This distinguishes DependencyKit from many other Swift dependency injection frameworks.
-The code you use DependencyKit to inject is as typesafe as you make it :). [↩](#a1)
+The code you use DependencyKit to inject is as typesafe as you make it :).</sup>

 ## Nomenclature & Conceptual Model